 The Daily analysis reports pane displays latency data for the previous day and compares it to the latency data from 7 days prior.
 Using this data, you can view if your latency behavior is changing over time.
 You can't change the format of the reports on this page.
 However, you can create custom analysis reports.

-To learn more about the Cloud Trace Overview page, see Viewing Traces in the Cloud Console.
+To learn more about the Cloud Trace Overview page, see Viewing Traces in the Google Cloud console.

 The Trace list page lets you examine an individual traces in detail.
 By default, this view displays a plot of the latency for all traces and lists, in a table, the most recent traces.